I like to share information about wildlife, animals, and pets—dogs in particular.

 The Labrador Retriever is a highly recognized and appreciated dog all over the world.
 Labrador Retrievers are also known as 'Labs'.
 This dog originated in Newfoundland and was used to help fisherman by collecting fish and putting them in nets.

 Labrador Retrievers are calm, friendly and intelligent dogs.
 These qualities make them one of the best-suited breeds for families with young kids.
-Also, they assist individuals with special needs and serve on search and rescue teams.
+They can assist individuals with special needs and serve on search and rescue teams.

 Labs need regular grooming and do well in a variety of climates.
 They have a kind disposition and are lively and reliable.
 They do especially well with young children which makes them a highly desireable dog breed.

 9. The Dalmatian

 The Dalmatian originated from Dalmatia (a Roman province) within the Dalmatae tribe.
 This is an athletic dog breed with a good reputation; it tends to do well in warm weather.
 The breed is highly respected for its ability to hunt and for its service among firefighters.
 This is a rough, tough and energetic dog that requires minimal care compared to other breeds, although they do not do well in cold climates.
 If not properly exercised, some Dalmatians may become aggressive.
 They need to be trained and socialized at an early stage.

 10. The Irish Staffordshire Bull Terrier